About the lab

 Dr. Acuna is an Assistant Professor in the School of Information Studies at Syracuse University.
 He currently works on mathematical and computational models of scientific discovery, predictability, and integrity.
 Please take a moment to look at his background, research, and recent grants.

 Professor Acuna teaches courses for the Applied Data Science and Information Management graduate degrees.
-He is currently the teacher and Professor of Record for the course IST 718: Advanced Information Analytics.
+He is currently the teacher and Professor of Record for the course IST 718: Big Data Analytics.

-Past Master’s students have done internships in Silicon Valley (e.g., Airbnb), are working in major consulting companies (e.g., Ernst & Young, Goldman Sachs), and are broadly working as data scientists.
+Past Master’s students have done internships in Silicon Valley (e.g., Airbnb, Google), are working in major consulting companies (e.g., Ernst & Young, Goldman Sachs), and are broadly working as data scientists.
 Please see the People section.

 About the position